durgesh-k/meal_report_app/README.md

-# **Flutter Project Setup Guide**
+# **Project Setup Guide**

-Welcome to the Flutter project!
+Welcome to the Meal Report project!
 This README provides step-by-step instructions to set up and run the project on your local machine.
 Follow these steps to ensure everything is configured correctly.

 ---